In a Year of Turmoil, Residential Solar Assets Are a Safe-Haven Investment

 Solar loan portfolios have passed the COVID-19 stress test

-The proliferation of these financiers and the solar loan market broadly is a well-documented trend in the industry.
-But, the overall strong performance of the asset class is arguably an even more important metric of success.
+The proliferation of these financiers and the solar loan market more broadly is a well-documented trend in the industry.
+But the overall strong performance of the asset class is arguably an even more important metric of success.

 Residential solar’s remarkable resiliency throughout the pandemic has provided evidence that these assets can hold up during a time of economic downturn and uncertainty.
-Positive news came in May when KBRA announced a comprehensive review of all outstanding ratings for solar loan asset-backed securitizations (ABS) in response to the macroeconomic impacts of COVID-19.
+Positive news came in May when KBRA announced a comprehensive review of all outstanding ratings for solar loan asset-backed securitizations in response to the macroeconomic impacts of the COVID-19 pandemic.
 For all 17 securitizations that the agency had rated, KBRA did not issue any downgrades or watch placements.

 Sources: Kroll Bond Rating Agency, Sunlight Financial, Wood Mackenzie.
-Loss Rates for Mosaic, Sunnova, and Dividend are based on cumulative net loss.
-Rates for Loanpal and Sunlight Financial are based on cumulative grossloss.
+Loss rates for Mosaic, Sunnova, and Dividend are based on cumulative net loss.
+Rates for Loanpal and Sunlight Financial are based on cumulative gross loss.

 Solar loan providers continue to report that their books of business have maintained healthy forbearance request levels and low delinquency rates.
-Several providers introduced payment relief programs to assist customers through COVID-19.
+Several providers introduced payment-relief programs to assist customers through COVID-19.
 As documented by KBRA, these have gone mostly untouched.
-The amount of loans to which Loanpal granted COVID-19 disaster forbearance topped off at just over 1 percent of their overall book back in June, and that rate has declined to 0.38 percent as of October.
+The loans to which Loanpal granted COVID-19 disaster forbearance topped off at just over 1 percent of its overall book back in June, and that rate declined to 0.38 percent as of October.
 Only 0.3% of Sunnova’s customers needed short-term payment assistance as of May.
-Mosaic had given extensions to 2% of their customer base, also as of May, and this figure declined to 0.29 percent in August.
+Mosaic had given extensions to 2% of its customer base, also as of May, and this figure declined to 0.29 percent in August.

 The “hierarchy of bills” concept can help explain low delinquency rates for residential solar assets.
 Most solar customers enjoy somewhere between a bill swap and substantial monthly savings when compared to their utility bill prior to going solar.
-The alternative to paying a solar loan would likely be more expensive for the customer, therefore, there is a powerful incentive to remain current on the loan.
+The alternative to paying a solar loan would likely be more expensive for the customer; therefore, there is a powerful incentive to remain current on the loan.
 This is especially true during a time of economic downturn when saving money is crucial.

 It is time to pick industry winners